 No sooner than you could say “DAMN” my life had normalized.
 It was just me and Dory in this house.
 Soon afterwards, we decided to celebrate our good fortune by going on a trip to the Philippines to visit Dory’s family and to do some sightseeing.
 So, you say my life was finally getting to be normal and well, boring.
 The hell you say!
 Silly human, you would be wrong again.
 The current house we lived in was just about perfect for us.
 We had plenty of room for everything.
 It was the first time I had room since short selling my house to have my pool table set up.
 We had room to store both my boat and my utility trailer and we had an absolutely stellar view of the Strip.
 Sunsets and sunrises were also frequently spectacular.
 Frankly, I would have loved to have bought that house.
 When I rented the house I signed a two-year lease.
 When the lease was up, I contacted the homeowner about renewing the lease.
 After the second failed attempt, I simply put it out of my mind.
 Because what landlord in their right mind gets rid of a renter who always pays his rent on time and is no hassle?
 Well, that must be one of the mysteries of the universe… because that is precisely what happened.
 After living there 3 years with no issues, almost immediately upon getting back from our trip and in July, the hottest month of the year, I got a 30-day notice stating that I had to move out.
 First of all, we had just got back from a three-week trip to Hong Kong and the Philippines, we had no reserve cash left.
 We were living in a 4,000 sf house with RV parking.
 Do you know how hard that is to replace in just 2 weeks?
 We did find a house in the allotted time, and I might add it was even nicer than the house I currently was living in and it was less than 2 miles from work, and it had a 4-car “holy shit” garage.
 Unfortunately, it had no room for our boat.
 So, now we had to pay extra for the storage of a boat I had not used in 7 years.
 That story is for another chapter.
 So, we moved it to a fenced-in area near Lake Mead.
 I had to keep it there for 1 year before I finally found a buyer for it.
 Again another story.
 By this time, I had moved my gym equipment and was in no mood to move it again.
 So, I donated it all to Opportunity Village.
 I also found a co-worker whose husband wanted a pool table.
 So, that problem was taken care of…I wasn’t going to have to take it apart and keep it in storage any more.
 Slowly but surely I was simplifying my life.

 As I said we found a house, but we needed first and last months rent.
 So, I humbled myself and borrowed the money from my sister.
 Once we finished up moving, I was able to pick up overtime and had her paid off in a couple of months.
-So, now we had the house rented and we had just two weeks to move.
-I had gone through my garage and gotten rid of all the junk that I had collected that would be of no use to me.
-We had, of course, been packing since we got our notice.
-Since my schedule was already made I had to work around it which didn’t give me a lot of time.
+So, now that we had the house rented and we had just two weeks left for the move.
+I had previously gone through my garage and gotten rid of all the junk that I had collected that would be of no use to me.
+We had, of course not been resting on our laurels while we waited for the rental papers to be completed and been packing since we got our notice.
+Since my schedule was already made, I had to work around it.
+This didn’t give me a lot of time.
 It was up to my girlfriend and I to do the moving.
-When all we had left was the bulky furniture and appliances, I rented a large truck with a hydraulic lift and went to Home Depot and hired two reputable-looking Mexican day laborers.
+When, all we had left was the bulky furniture and appliances, I rented a large truck with a hydraulic lift and went to Home Depot and hired two reputable-looking Mexican day laborers.
 While it is true that there are some scammers there, most of them are honest hardworking people.
-With the three of us working non-stop, we had all the furniture and appliances moved to the new house.
+With the three of us working non-stop, we had all the furniture and appliances moved to the new house in just one day.
 Since I had no room for my utility trailer and a hydraulic lift, I gave them to my two helpers.
 They had busted their asses and had been very careful with everything that they moved.
 So, I felt like they had earned it.
-That just left us the morning of the last day to clean up the house.
-Dory had been cleaning each room as it was emptied, so we shampooed the carpet in the entrance way in the morning.
+That just left us, the morning of the last day to clean up the house.
+Dory had been cleaning each room as it was emptied, so all we had left to do was to shampoo the carpet in the entrance way in the morning.
 I had made the stipulation that I did not want to see the homeowner in the walk through, so his brother acted as a go-between.
 Everything was satisfactory, so we were eligible for a full refund.
 You know what that asshole owner did?
 He made me wait 30 days for my refund just because he could do it.
 What a prick.
 Did I tell you that the two weeks that we moved the average temperature was close to 115 Fahrenheit?
 Well, it was!
 Did I also tell you that I developed a ventral hernia from all the heavy lifting?
 Well, I did.
-Finally, when I could no longer take the pain I had to have surgery to repair my hernia.
+Finally, when I could not take the pain any longer, I had the surgery to repair my hernia.
 Needless to say, that homeowner is not one of my favorite people.

 Prior to the COVID pandemic, we had just made a nice little trip to Europe.
 We had a great time, and it was especially fortuitous because we just got back in before COVID-19 struck.
 Life has been hectic at work with all of the COVID positive patients that we are caring for.
 After spending three years at my new hospital, I decided to move back to my previous hospital.
-So, this brings us up to the current time for my timeline.
-We have been spending a lot of time at home, and have install a she shed in the back yard for Dory and I finally got my gazebo with an outdoor kitchen and pizza oven.
-So, I am looking forward to the cooler days ahead so that I can start grilling again.
+So, this brings us up to the present time.
+Due to the pandemic related restrictions. we have been spending a lot of time at home.
+I installed a she shed in the back yard for Dory and I finally got my gazebo with an outdoor kitchen and pizza oven as well.
+I am looking forward to the cooler days ahead so that I can start grilling again.

-My wife and I are planning a trip next year hopefully COVID will cooperate.
+My wife and I are planning a trip next year.
+Hopefully COVID will cooperate with our plans.
 I hope you enjoyed my odyssey.
 Chapter Nine will include many side stories that just didn’t fit in the story line.
 Many of them are quite funny.
 I hope you enjoy them as well.